trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 *   Fade in and Fade out = U2F, SSH, or private key operation request Or if you have placed your device into config mode

+#### Password Manager {#password-manager}

+The primary benefit to having an OnlyKey is that instead of having to remember all of your passwords you can just remember one 7 - 10 digit PIN.
+You can set up 12 unique accounts using strong 32 character passwords along with the usernames and two-factor authentication.
+This way whenever you need to log in you just detach the OnlyKey from your keyring and enter your PIN to unlock your passwords.
+The Onlykey automatically types them into the login fields for you with the press of a button.

 #### Two-Factor Authentication {#two-factor-authentication}